 - Using lollipop sticks or kabob sticks, dip them slightly in the melted chocolate before inserting them halfway into each chilled cake ball.

 - Dip your cake balls into the melted chocolate and make sure they are coated evenly with sweet vegan goodness.
 Place them onto a cake pop stand or styrofoam to let them begin to harden.

-- You can decorate them anyway you wish!
-I like to keep it simple and sprinkle them with Himalayan Rock Salt or dip them in a bath of shredded coconut.
-But the decor ideas are endless; make them into little animals, fun colours, or even a penis shaped bachelorlette treat!
+- You can decorate them any way you wish!
+I like to keep it simple and sprinkle them with Himalayan Rock Salt, dip them in a bath of shredded coconut, or use fun sprinkles.